-If you've been injured in a motorcycle accident in South Dakota, odds are you have a lot of questions.
-But finding reliable information can be a challenge.
-That's why the motorcycle accident attorneys at Northern Plains Justice, LLP compiled this list of frequently asked questions.
-We realize you want answers now, and we want to help.
+If you’ve been injured in a motorcycle accident in South Dakota, odds are that you have many questions.
+But, finding reliable information can be a challenge.
+That’s why our motorcycle accident attorneys at Northern Plains Justice, LLP, compiled the list below of frequently asked questions.
+They realize that you want answers now, and they want to help.

-We also strongly encourage you to contact our law firm right away.
-Every accident is unique.
-So are our solutions.
-And the sooner we can get started on your case, the sooner we can begin gathering the evidence you need to build a strong legal case.
-Put your trust in us.
+They also strongly encourage you to contact us right away.
+Every accident is unique; so are our lawyers’ solutions.
+The sooner they can get started on your case, the sooner they can begin gathering the evidence you need to build a strong legal case.
+Put your trust in our team.

-Whether you're dealing with an intersection accident in Sioux Falls or a serious rear-end motorcycle accident in Sturgis, schedule your free case evaluation with us right now.
+Whether you’re dealing with an intersection accident in Sioux Falls or a serious rear-end motorcycle accident in Sturgis, schedule your free case evaluation with our lawyers right now.

 Frequently Asked Questions About Motorcycle Accidents